 - Avoiding activities that aggravate symptoms

-- Over-the-counter (OTC) pain medications to relive pain and inflammation
+- Over-the-counter (OTC) pain medications to relieve pain and inflammation

 - Physical therapy to strengthen shoulder muscles